Repeat after me: Everyday life can be paradise if I let it.

 Commandment 9: Thou shall eat, drink and sleep like a queen/king.

 If there’s ever a time you feel like royalty, it’s during vacation.
-I know during day to life, sometimes you’d rather be notice or make a big fuss over things.
+I know during day-to-day life, sometimes you’d rather not be noticed or make a big fuss over things.
 But this staycation is your vacation so I say do it big.
-Break out the fluffiest duvet cover for the bed and insist on upon waking up to the best views your bedroom has to offer.
-Make the best cocktails you can find and put it in the most ornate chalice-like glass you can find.
+Break out the fluffiest duvet cover for the bed and insist on waking up to the best views your bedroom has to offer.
+Make the best cocktails you can find and put them in the most ornate chalice-like glass you can find.
 (These copper coated wine goblets are gorgeous and definitely royal like!)

 Commandment 10: Thou shall treat and make home feel like an oasis.